fernandokosh/redmine_time_tracker/README.markdown

 ## Version History

+* 0.7.0 compatible with Redmine 2.3.1
 * 0.6.2 enhanced error checking of correct settings in Redmine
 * 0.6.1 fixed error that resulted in authentication loop using the REST API
-* 0.6 fixed error with time bookings on ruby 1.8.7
+* 0.6.0 fixed error with time bookings on ruby 1.8.7
 * 0.5.3 fixed routing error
 * 0.5.2 fixed error that resulted in reporting plot not being drawn with Ruby 1.8
 * 0.5.1 fixed minor bugs to run with Redmine 2.2.0